JamesWoolfenden/packer-by-example/README.md

 ./build.sh -p ./packfiles/CentOS/base-aws.json  -e ./environment/personal-jgw.json
 ```

+or on Windows:
 ```bash tab="powershell"
  .\build.ps1 -packfile .\packfiles\CentOS\base-aws.json -environment .\environment\personal-jgw.json
 ```

 The environment files hold variables and the packfiles are the packer **json** templates.
+I'd prefer not to need the variable files but some values must be supplied.

+Packer can be used to make an AMI that is prebuilt for EC2 with support for Cloudwatch Logs and Metrics:

 <img src="https://gist.githubusercontent.com/JamesWoolfenden/aec6aa174646655fb0374be66b899327/raw/b4cc4244068fa95c9bf9ce432c2531b8c5f9acde/termtosvg_0_bpl_ol.svg?sanitize=true">

-This Repository contains a number of examples for using Packer, with different OS and CloudPlatforms.
+This Repository contains a number of other examples for using Packer, with software installed for different OS and CloudPlatforms, ready to be configured at launch time.

-Instructions for each Cloud provider are here:
+Instructions for setting up each Cloud provider are here:

 - [AWS](docs/AWS.MD)
 - [GCP](docs/GCP.MD)
 - [AZURE](docs/AZURE.MD)

-There are several different OS examples, Windows and Linux, and different versions of each.
+There are several different examples, for Windows and differe Linux distributions, and different versions of each.
-The "packfiles" have examples of using basic features of scripts or Ansible to configure your images, aw well versioning the AMI's.
+The "packfiles" have examples of using basic features of script or Ansible providers to configure your images, as well as a method for versioning the AMI's.

 ## Help